Adds one or more columns to .data that are produced by a Large-Language-Model.

 df |> llm_mutate(answer = "{question} (hint: {hint})", .config = cfg)

-df |> llm_mutate(answer = c(system = "One word.", user = "{question}"), .config = cfg)This is equivalent to:
+df |> llm_mutate(country = "Where is {city}?
+Answer with only the country.", .config = cfg)This is equivalent to:

 df |> llm_mutate(answer, prompt = "{question} (hint: {hint})", .config = cfg)

-df |> llm_mutate(answer, .messages = c(system = "One word.", user = "{question}"), .config = cfg)Examples
+df |> llm_mutate(answer, .messages = c(system = "One word.", user = "{question}"), .config = cfg)Structured modes

 if (FALSE) { # \dontrun{